hindu-comm/mail_stream_advaita-l/2017/09/vedAntins_at_the_tim/243__Venkatesh_Murthy.md

 > > This is consistent in all your responses.
 > >
 >
-> ​Talk about the pot calling the kettle black!​ Responding to personal
+> Talk about the pot calling the kettle black!
+Responding to personal
 > comments can only be with personal comments.
 >
 >
 > > Anyways, I have learnt not to expect anything worthwhile from any kind of
 > > discussion on this forum.
 > >
-> ​​Yea, that seems quite alright: blame the whole forum!
+> Yea, that seems quite alright: blame the whole forum!
 In any case, to
-> learn one should ask questions, not make sweeping statements.​
+> learn one should ask questions, not make sweeping statements.
 >
 >
 > > Goodbye.
 > >
 > I had made a generic address not being interested to discuss with those
 > with whom discussion is not possible, until you made a personal attack to
-> draw my attention. ​Sure, goodbye.
+> draw my attention.
+Sure, goodbye.
 > _______________________________________________
 > Archives: http://lists.advaita-vedanta.org/archives/advaita-l/
 > http://blog.gmane.org/gmane.culture.religion.advaita